Monitoring Kubernetes with Graphite

 At this point, both Grafana and Graphite should be up and running.

-Run, “kubectl get service” to make sure both the services are up and running.
+Run, “kubectl get service” to ensure both services are up and running.

 ➜ ~/github/k8-graphite-monitoring (master) kubectl get service